-Students who enrolled prior to August 2019 must complete 90% of the scheduled in class hours.
-All students enrolled after August 2019 must complete 100% of the scheduled class hours.
+All students must complete 100% of the scheduled class hours.
 100% of the Clinical Practicum course must be completed and is mandatory.
-This is broken down per semester.
-It equates to missing 26 hours per semester.
-For students enrolled prior to August 2019, all of the hours that exceed 10% must be made up prior to graduation.
-Any student enrolled after August 2019 must make-up 100% of any time missed prior to graduation.
+Students must make-up 100% of any time missed prior to graduation.
 In addition, students must complete an approved CPR course so they have current CPR certification at the time of graduation.
 Students also receive training in ethics in the field of medical massage, basic business practices, and various styles of patient approaches.
 Students must complete the required number of massages in the student clinic.
 Refer to Course Descriptions on pages 30-31 for specific information.